 Once you’ve decided upon your after school care, these tips will help you find the right childcare for you.

-- Ask questions - both of your potential caregiver, and also any friends, family or wider acquaintances who have already used them.
+- Ask questions Both of your potential caregiver, and also any friends, family or wider acquaintances who have already used them.
 Word of mouth works - as long as you are sensible enough to overlook individual grudges or personal disputes.
 When you visit the caregiver, don't be embarrassed to really drill them - any caregiver worth their salt won't mind answering anything you can throw at them.
-Ask about qualifications, policies on discipline, practicalities such as provision of food, can they help with homework and what happens if someone is poorly.
+Ask about qualifications, policies on discipline, practicalities such as provision of food, can they help with homework, use of technology such as tablets, smart phones or games consoles, and what happens if someone is poorly.
 If they can't or won't answer, think again.